Maritime Personal Injuries and Boating Accidents

 DEATH ON THE HIGH SEAS ACT (DOHSA) APPLIES TO AIRLINE CRASHES & OTHER AIRCRAFT DISASTERS AT SEA

-The Death on the High Seas Act, has been applied to victims of airline disasters.
-Under DOSHA the deceased repre4sentitives may only recovery economic losses.
+The Death on the High Seas Act has been applied to victims of airline disasters.
+Under DOSHA, the deceased representatives may only recover economic losses.
 DOHSA applies to accidents “on the high seas.”
 Under current law, DOHSA applies to the Egyptair Flight 990 disaster, which occurred on international waters, and has been raised as a defense in other crashes despite the fact that those disasters occurred on territorial waters and not on the high seas.

 The DOHSA amendment confirms the ruling of the Second Circuit Court of Appeals in the TWA 800 case that DOHSA does not govern accidents that occur within 12 miles of the United States shoreline.
 As a result, state law remedies, including punitive damages and conscious pain and suffering, may be recoverable against the airlines and others and not restricted by the Death on the High Seas Act.
-The amendment further provides that for airline, helicopter and other aviation accidents beyond 12 miles, DOSHA applies but additional non-pecuniary damages are recoverable, which are defined as “care, comfort and companionship.”
-The amendment does not address whether DOHSA applies on foreign territorial waters.
+The amendment further provides that for airline, helicopter, and other aviation accidents beyond 12 miles, DOSHA applies, but additional non-pecuniary damages are recoverable, which are defined as “care, comfort, and companionship.”
+The amendment does not address whether DOHSA applies to foreign territorial waters.

 General aviation accidents on the high seas involving corporate aircraft and privately owned aircraft are excluded.
 Helicopter flights over water that do not involve compensation or hire, will not be covered by the amended DOHSA.
 Similarly, public-use aircraft accidents and military aircraft accidents are still subject to the limitations of the 80-year-old Death on the High Seas Act, whereby only pecuniary damages can be recovered.